 |9:00 AM – 12:00 PM||Rehearsal (break 10:30-10:40am)|

 |1:30 PM – 6:00 PM||Rehearsal (breaks 3:00-3:15pm & 4:45-5:00pm)|

 |12:00 PM – 1:00 PM||Provided Lunch & Closing Announcements|

 |1:00 PM – 3:00 PM||Final Rehearsal (audio recorded)|

 |3:00 PM – 4:00 PM||Final Concert Preparation (dress & free time)|

-Fee refunds minus a $100 cancellation penalty will be made for written or email cancellations received by 9/1/2022.
-Cancellations received after 9/1/2022 registration are not refundable.
-The date of cancellation will be the date the cancellation is received in the national office by the event registrar, Marie Clyatt-Larson ([email protected]).
+Registration fee minus a $100 cancellation fee will be made to those who cancel by September 1, 2023.
+Cancellations received after 9/1/2023 will not be refunded.
+The date of cancellation is when notification is received at the National Office by the event registrar, Marie Clyatt-Larson ([email protected]